lsgrep/chronon-knowledge-graph/12_sawtooth_complete_picture.md

 Query Time: Jan 15 14:32:00
 7-Day Window: Jan 8 14:32:00 to Jan 15 14:32:00

-Problem: The window starts at Jan 8 14:32:00, but our batch data
+Problem: The window starts at Jan 8 14:32:00, but our daily hops
-         is organized in daily/hourly hops aligned to boundaries!

-The window tail (Jan 8 14:32:00 to Jan 9 00:00:00) doesn't align
-with hop boundaries!
+         are aligned to midnight boundaries (Jan 8 00:00:00)!

+Without tail hops: Would include extra data from Jan 8 00:00 to 14:32 With tail hops: Precise alignment at Jan 8 14:32
 ```

 ### How Tail Hops Work